dmiller/clojure-clr-next/_drafts/2021-07-14-consideration.md

 # For your Cons-ideration

-To build a Lisp, you would perhaps start with the simplest data structure, the cons cell: two fields that hold pointers.
+To build a Lisp, you would perhaps start with the simplest data structure, the _cons_ cell: two fields holding pointers.
 In Clojure, we don't even need setters for the fields.

 ```F#
 type Cons = {car:obj; cdr:obj}
 ```

 (In old Lisps, `car` and `cdr` were the traditional names for the fields.
-And they would be mutable.)
+And they would be mutable.
+Not for us.)
 Okay, good, let's move on.
 Well, not really.
 If you look at a diagram of the inheritance relationships of the various interfaces and concrete collection classes in Clojure, you get a picture something like this:

 ![Full dependency graph](/assets/images/all-dependencies.png)